m-podolski/dmaia/1-Logic-and-Proofs/1-3-Propositional-Equivalences.md

 30. Show that (p ∨ q) ∧ (¬p ∨ r) → (q ∨ r) is a tautology
     - We will show that if p ∨ q and ¬p ∨ r are true, q ∨ r will be true.
 Because p is negated in one part of the antecedent one of p ∨ q and ¬p ∨ r will always be true.
 Therefore it is sufficient for either q or r to be true.
+    - ✔ The conclusion q ∨ r will be true in every case except when q and r are both false.
+But if q and r are both false, then one of p ∨ q or ¬p ∨ r is false, because one of p or ¬p is false.
+Thus in this case the hypothesis (p ∨ q) ∧ (¬p ∨ r) is false.
+An conditional statement in which the conclusion is true or the hypothesis is false is true, and that completes the argument.

 31. Show that (p → q) → r and p → (q → r) are not logically equivalent.
     - (¬p ∨ q) → r will be false only if r is false and either p is false or q is true or both.
 Applying this to p → (¬q ∨ r), shows that it is true if p is true, therefore they are not equivalent.